 Is B2Gold stock actually cheap at 3.9x forward earnings?

 The low multiple reflects real risks, not a market oversight.
 B2Gold's consolidated all-in sustaining costs rose 63% year over year to $2,400–$2,580/oz.
-The free cash flow that supports the cheap valuation was generated during a period of record gold prices above $5,000/oz.
+The free cash flow behind the cheap valuation was generated during record gold prices near $4,700/oz.
 If gold pulls back or Goose Mine costs stay elevated, forward earnings estimates could decline, making the stock less cheap than the headline multiple suggests.

 How does the gold price affect B2Gold's costs, not just revenue?

-At B2Gold's Fekola mine in Mali, every $100 change in the gold price shifts all-in sustaining costs by approximately $23/oz due to the government's sliding-scale royalty.
-This means B2Gold has cost exposure to gold price movements on top of revenue exposure, creating a leveraged sensitivity that amplifies both gains and losses relative to gold price swings.
+At B2Gold's Fekola mine in Mali, every $100 change in the gold price shifts all-in sustaining costs by approximately $23/oz because of the government's sliding-scale royalty.
+B2Gold has cost exposure to gold price movements on top of revenue exposure.
+That creates leveraged sensitivity that amplifies both gains and losses relative to gold price swings.

 What should investors watch for in B2Gold's next few quarters?

-The two key catalysts are the 4,000 tpd crushing circuit upgrade study results due in H1 2026 and Q2/Q3 production reports from Goose Mine.
-If the upgrade study shows a path to materially lower unit costs and production ramps on schedule, the bull case strengthens.
+Two catalysts matter: the 4,000 tpd crushing circuit upgrade study results due in H1 2026 and Q2/Q3 production reports from Goose Mine.
+If the upgrade study shows a path to sharply lower unit costs and production ramps on schedule, the bull case strengthens.
 If the crusher modifications slip or cold weather disrupts back-half production again, the downside scenario for production guidance becomes likely.